tylerFowler/ide-go-langserver/README.md

 - [ ] Add a logger, use the IDE console
 - [ ] Integrate Delve for debugging
 - [ ] Create custom task runner to use ts-node & tape
+- [ ] Figure out why local var/keyword completion doesn't work (has something to do with language server?)
+- [ ] Make go install path check work with Windows

 ## License
 MIT License.
 See [LICENSE](./LICENSE) for more information.